sagiegurari/cargo-make/README.md

 <a name="cargo-make-global-config"></a>
 ### Global Configuration
-Some of the default CLI values and cargo-make behaviour can be configured via optional global configuration file config.toml located in the .cargo-make directory.
+Some of the default CLI values and cargo-make behaviour can be configured via optional global configuration file config.toml located in the cargo-make directory.

-The .cargo-make directory location can be defined via CARGO_MAKE_HOME environment variable value.<br>
+The cargo-make directory location can be defined via CARGO_MAKE_HOME environment variable value.<br>
-If CARGO_MAKE_HOME has not been defined, the .cargo-make default location is:
+If CARGO_MAKE_HOME has not been defined, the cargo-make default location is:

 | OS      | Location                          |
 | ------- | --------------------------------- |
 | Linux   | $XDG_CONFIG_HOME or $HOME/.config |
 | Windows | RoamingAppData                    |
 | Mac     | $HOME/Library/Preferences         |

+If for any reason, the above paths are not valid for the given platform, it will default to $HOME/.cargo-make

 The following example config.toml shows all possible options with their default values: